tkopppop/C0de/README.md

 # TL;ERA

 ## Interconnected to japan television show
-I show in japan and korea television show two more times as a special. toda erika is my old younger fam i know and i remember her.
+I show in japan and korea television show two more times as a special guest. toda erika is my old younger fam i know and i remember her.

 ## ALERT:THE_ERA_CONFERENCE_WORKSHOP_1_INTRODUCED_